five-hundred-eleven/FiveOneOne/README.md

-# Lambdata
+# Five One One

-This is a collection of pandas dataframe related utility methods.
+This is a collection of data science related utility methods.

 Install with:
 `pip install -i https://test.pypi.org/simple/ five-one-one`